-du announces appointment of Amna Al Akraf as Chief Internal Audit
+Du Announces Appointment Of Amna Al Akraf As Chief Internal Audit

-(MENAFN- mslgroup) du, the leading Telecom and digital services provider, today announced the appointment of Amna Al Akraf as the new Chief Internal Audit.
+(MENAFN- Mid-East Info) Dubai, UAE, January , 2025: du, the leading Telecom and digital services provider, today announced the appointment of Amna Al Akraf as the new Chief Internal Audit.
 With over 14 years of experience in the field, Amna Al Akraf brings a wealth of expertise and a proven track record in corporate governance, risk assessments, and internal audits.

 During her career, Al Akraf has accomplished substantial feats including initiating Dubai Government's first Audit Conference, leading the Financial Audit Authority team within the Dubai Government Excellence Program, and influencing the development of significant governmental frameworks.
 She is a certified CPA from the American Institute of Certified Public Accountants and has a master's degree in International Business Law from The British University in Dubai.